nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.2 Estimate time needed to translate the script
-This command allows you to figure out the amount of time needed to translate a script.
-It estimates based on the amount of words you can translate in an hour, or by using the average translators' speed of 400, 500, and 600 words per hour.
-Hence, this would help you to better manage your time.
+This command allows you to estimate the time needed to translate a script.
+It estimates based on the amount of words you can translate in an hour, or by using the average translators’ speed of 400, 500, and 600 words per hour.
+Hence, this would allow you to better manage and plan your time.

 Format: `estimate <SCRIPT_FILE_NAME> [-wph WORDS_PER_HOUR]`
 *   It only accepts one `.txt` file (other file extensions will be supported in a future version).